xrdocs/multicast/_blogs/multicast-distribution-trees-mdts.md

 ## Core Tree Types

 They are called MDT (Multicast Distribution Tree) or PMSI (Provider Multicast Service Interface, IETF naming).
-It can be build with any of the Transport core protocols depending on the profile used.
+They can be built with any of the transport core protocols previously mentioned based on the mVPN profile used.

 ### Default MDT or Multi-Directional Inclusive PMSI (MI-PMSI)